French battleship Courbet (1911): World War I

 On 11 January 1915, the French were alerted that the Austro-Hungarian fleet was going to sortie from its base at Pola, so Courbet, Paris and France led the Naval Army north to the Albanian coast.
 It proved to be a false alarm, and they were back at their moorings three days later.
 In the meantime, the ships patrolled the Ionian Sea.
-The declaration of war on Austria-Hungary by Italy on 23 May, and the Italian decision to assume responsibility for naval operations in the Adriatic, allowed the French Navy to withdraw to either Malta or Bizerte, French Tunisia, to cover the Otranto Barrage.
+The Italian declaration of war on Austria-Hungary on 23 May, and the Italian decision to assume responsibility for naval operations in the Adriatic, allowed the French Navy to withdraw to either Malta or Bizerte, French Tunisia, to cover the Otranto Barrage.
 At some point during the year, Courbet's 47 mm guns were put on high-angle mountings to allow them to be used as anti-aircraft (AA) guns.
 They were later supplemented by a pair of 75 mm Mle 1891 G guns on anti-aircraft mounts.
 On 27 April 1916, the French began using the port of Argostoli on the Greek island of Cephalonia as a base.
 Around this time, many men from the battleships' crews were transferred to anti-submarine ships.
 At the beginning of 1917, the French began to use the Greek island of Corfu as well, but shortages of coal severely limited the battleships' ability to go to sea.
 In 1918, they were almost immobile, leaving Corfu only for maintenance and repairs.
 On 1 July, the Naval Army was reorganised with Courbet, Paris and Jean Bart assigned to the 2nd Battle Division of the 1st Battle Squadron.
 At some point during the year, Courbet's mainmast was shortened and a motorised winch was installed to allow her to operate a kite balloon, but this was not a success.